Barrybee01/Ffmchem/ReadMe.md

 - `.lmp` to a modified `.xyz` format
 - `.lammpstrj` to a `.xyz` trajectory
 - `.lammpstrj` to a modified `.xyz` trajectory
+- `.lammpstrj` to individual timestep files (in LAMMPS trajectory format) that I am calling `.lmpstep`
 - `.cif` ↔ `.lmp`
 - `.xyz` ↔ `.cif`
 - `.vasp` ↔ `.xyz`